-e.
 Other information

-The club has made an investment in the Standard Syndicate at Lloyd's (syndicate 1884 ("s1884")) through its subsidiary, The Standard Club Corporate Name Ltd ("SCCN").
-SCCN has put up 40% of the capital on s1884's first two years of account (the 2015 and 2016 years), and has put up 47% of the capital on the 2017 year of account.
-In the club's ORSA, this exposure is modelled separately from the club other underwriting risks (in its core P&I and related covers), and given the small scale of this start up syndicate has limited impact on the overall level of ORSA capital.
-Under the BSCR this exposure is included as part of underwriting risk, although as with the ORSA the impact on the overall BSCR is immaterial.
+The club has made an investment in the Standard Syndicate at Lloyd's (syndicate 1884 (s1884)) through its subsidiary, The Standard Club Corporate Name Ltd (SCCN).
+SCCN has put up 40% of the capital on s1884's first two years of account (the 2015 and 2016 years), 47% of the capital on the 2017 year of account increasing to 86% for the 2018 year of account.
+In the club's ORSA, this exposure is modelled separately from the club's other underwriting risks (in its core P&I and related covers) and after diversification it has limited impact on the overall level of ORSA capital.
+Under the Bermuda Solvency Capital Requirement (BSCR) this exposure is included as part of underwriting risk, although as with the ORSA the impact on the overall BSCR is not significant.